apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 # Installation of Cloud Pak for Business Automation on containers - One-shot enterprise deployment 🔫

 Goal of this repository is to almost automagically install CP4BA Enterprise patterns and also IAF components with all kinds of prerequisites and extras on OpenShift.

-Last installation was performed on TODO 2021-11-12 with CP4BA version 21.0.3 (also called 21.0.3 or 21.3.0)
+Last installation was performed on 2022-01-11 with CP4BA version 21.0.3 (also called 21.0.3 or 21.3.0)

 Deploying CP4BA is based on official documentation which is located at https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3?topic=overview-what-is-cloud-pak-business-automation.